Virtual parties on social media…

 Consumers are increasingly skeptical about chemically-based products, and Younique’s products are “inspired” by nature.

-Their makeup isn’t chemical-free, but it’s marketed toward the naturally-inclined and free of harmful fillers (12).
-Their newest set of Moodstruck Addiction palettes are formulated without any gluten, parabens, PABA, BPA, or latex (13).
+Their makeup isn’t chemical-free, but it’s marketed toward the naturally-inclined and free of harmful fillers.
+They claim their newest set of Moodstruck Addiction palettes are formulated without any gluten, parabens, PABA, BPA, or latex.

 #10.
 A Generous Sign-On Kit